brillout/wildcard-api/docs/intro.template.md

     `SELECT * FROM todos WHERE id = :todoId;`, {todoId}
   );
-  if( !todo ) {

   // `updateTodoText` is essentially public; `todoId` can hold
-    // any value and doesn't have to be a todo's id. return;
+  // any value and doesn't have to be a todo's id. if( !todo ) {
+    // Abort if `todoId` doesn't match a todo's id. return;
   }

-  // This if block basically ensures that if the logged user is not
+  // This if block ensures that, if the logged user is not the
-  // the todo's author then it cannot change the todo's text. if( todo.authorId !== user.id ) {
+  // todo's author, then it cannot change the todo's text. if( todo.authorId !== user.id ) {
-    // Abort the SQL query if the user is not the todo's author return;
+    // Abort if the user is not the todo's author return;
   }

-  // The logged user is the todo's author and has permission await db.query(
+  // The logged user is the todo's author and we update the
+  // todo's text
+  await db.query(
     "UPDATE todos SET text = :newText WHERE id = :todoId;", {newText, todoId}